BUEC500C1/quality-rzaveri8/README.md

 ## Running the project

 1. Install the dependencies.
 Navigate to the project repo and type the command 'python int2roman.py'.
-2. To test type the command pytest int2roman.py.
+2. To test type the command pytest -q trial-test.py.